~ A Guide for Visitors ~

-I’m passionate about Sausalito, and we’re celebrating over ten years of sharing insider tips on the best things to do in Sausalito to save you time, cash and aggravation.
+I’m passionate about Sausalito, and for the last 12 years I’ve enjoyed sharing information and insider tips about this wonderful town.
 This is not a marketing page and I’m not a marketing guy, which is why we’ve been the largest and the most-visited Sausalito website in the world since 2017.
 (Source: Alexa, June, 2017 – Oct.
-2019.)
+2020.)

 My family first appeared in the pages of the Sausalito News in 1905.
 Four more generations have been born in this area, traveled the world, and always come back to the only place that ever felt like home.